Govanhill: Attractions

 Govanhill is also famous for its shops, which in themselves reflect the huge diversity of the area.
 There are a number of businesses supporting international connections – money transfer businesses, cargo services, travel agencies – as well as clothing and food stores for all nationalities.
 The area is also home to a number of traditional shops – cobblers, school uniform suppliers, cafes etc. Planning approval was granted for a mixed leisure and retail development at the demolished Larkfield bus depot near Eglinton Toll (latterly occupied by First Glasgow), but this eventually became one of several residential projects in the north of the district constructed in the late 2010s.
 A retail park did open nearby in the same period at Crown Street on the southern edge of the neighbouring Gorbals district, adjacent to the replacement First Bus headquarters on Caledonia Road – filling much of the expanse of derelict land which had created something of a physical 'buffer' between the two inner-city areas for several decades.
 The local Church of Scotland parish, Govanhill Trinity Church on Daisy Street, closed in 2015 after the congregation united with Queen's Park Church in Queen's Drive, becoming Queen's Park Govanhill Parish Church.

 Govanhill International Festival and Carnival

 Govanhill International Festival and Carnival is a yearly event that began in 2017.
-It is a cultural programme featuring live music and historical, culinary, and educational events culminating in a carnival parade.
+It is a cultural program featuring live music and historical, culinary, and educational events culminating in a carnival parade.
 The festival is organised by Govanhill Baths Community Trust.